The account of General Braddock’s expedition to Fort Duquesne in 1755 :

 The French colony in Canada:

 French Canada was a relatively homogenous colony.
-The non-native population was entirely French and its society replicated the authoritarian stratification of France: a governor representing the King, with a petty ‘gentilesse’ ruling the various areas, each with its population of ‘habitants’.
+The non-native population was almost entirely French and its society replicated the authoritarian stratification of France: a governor representing the King, with a petty ‘gentilesse’ ruling the various areas, each with its population of ‘habitants’.
 The whole population had the same religion, Catholicism, and Catholic priests assisted in maintaining every aspect of the rigid social structure.

 The British Colonies in North America: